 Toptal was created to offer a solution to the lower than expected engineering performance of resources obtained through the myriad of talent providers.
 It’s become incredibly difficult to find reliable workers through these services due to the lack of sufficient screening.

 At Toptal, we thoroughly screen our developers (please see “Testing & Screening” below) to ensure we only supply engineers of the absolute highest caliber.
 To make an analogy, platforms like Elance are an eBay for developers, whereas Toptal is an Amazon.
 At Toptal, we go to extreme lengths to provide and guarantee quality.

 Testing & Screening

 Do all of your developers speak fluent English?

 Yes - each and every one of them.
 All of our developers write and speak English fluently.
 In fact, before we invite candidates to tackle our rigorous timed algorithm test (let alone review sample code or partner them individually with in-network engineers for paired projects) we conduct lengthy interviews to ensure they are proficient in English and have personalities well-suited to working with western development teams.

 How exactly do you screen candidates to be sure your engineers fit all of our requirements?

 In a nutshell, we screen for language mastery, personality, and technical know-how.
-We review sample coding and match candidates with senior toptal engineers to perform a paired partnership project to demonstrate live proficiency with a “real” project.
+We review sample code, algorithmic skills, CS fundamentals, and we match candidates with senior Toptal engineers for multiple technical interviews and a paired partnership project to demonstrate live proficiency with a “real” project.